 Eviction and rental history checks are typically also instantaneous, but can become hands-on if a record is found.
 Manual review frequently takes two to four business days.

 Screening companies search civil court records for prior evictions and reach out to previous landlords to confirm payment history, property upkeep, and tenancy dates.
 Delays often arise when past landlords take time to respond, are difficult to reach, or fail to maintain tenant records.
 In areas where eviction data is not digitized or centrally available, this process may take even longer.
+Landlords often prepare by reviewing a tenant screening checklist to make sure no key step is overlooked.

 Income Verification & Cash Flow Report